Samsung/jalangi2/README.md

 We tested Jalangi on Mac OS X 10.10 with Chromium browser.
 Jalangi should work on Mac OS 10.7, Ubuntu 11.0 and higher and Windows 7 or higher.
 Jalangi will NOT work with IE.

-  * Latest version of Node.js available at http://nodejs.org/.
+  * Node.js v0.10.x available at https://nodejs.org/en/download/releases/.
 We have tested Jalangi with Node v0.10.33.
   * Chrome browser if you need to test web apps.
   * Python (http://python.org) version 2.7 or higher and less than 3.0.

 On Windows you need the following extra dependencies:

   * Install Microsoft Visual Studio 2010 (Free express version is fine).